crossplane-contrib/function-tag-manager/README.md

 - Allowing external systems to set tags on Crossplane Managed Resources without conflict.
 - Adding Common Tags to Resources without having to update every resource in a Composition.
 - Allowing users the ability to add their own tags when Requesting new resources.
+- Removing tags that have been set earlier in the pipeline by other functions.

 ## Installing the Function